NetSPI/PowerUpSQL/README.md

 To use the module, type `Import-Module PowerUpSQL.psm1`

+To list functions from the module type `Get-Command -Module PowerUpSQL`

 ## PowerUpSQL: An Offensive Toolkit for SQL Server

 The PowerUpSQL module includes functions to support common attack workflows against SQL Server.
 However, I've also included many functions that could be used by administrators for SQL Server inventory and other auditing tasks.